hady-17/maliks_tasks/README.md

   - `createTask()` and other insert paths remove empty string values to prevent PostgREST check-constraint failures (e.g. `tasks_shift_check`).

+- Orders, Search & Realtime improvements
+  - Added an `Orders` screen matching the home/tasks layout, with `CreateOrder` flow and `OrderProvider` for CRUD + realtime streaming.
+  - Status toggle now updates a `done_at` (and `done_by_user` where appropriate) and uses in-flight tracking so the UI shows a loading indicator while the update is processing.
+  - Realtime streams are deduped and the UI avoids double-refreshes by comparing last-emitted lists and relying on the stream rather than local double-notifies.
+  - Filters support `scope` (branch-wide `all` vs `yours`) and role-based defaults/disable (members locked to `yours`). `OrderFilter` widget added to the codebase.
+  - Search improvements:
+    - `searchTasks` and `searchOrders` perform server-side ILIKE queries (title, description, status, priority) while respecting RLS and branch/section scope.
+    - The search field was moved above the "Today's" heading in both `home.dart` and `orderScreen.dart` and the search toggle was made more reliable by switching `_showSearch` to a `ValueNotifier`.

 ## Key files (where to look)